fbpx

 While the structural organization and outreach to current and future faithful have changed, Timlin-Hoag acknowledges how CAMM’s standards and ethical values remain true to Fr.
 Skelly’s mission.
 Indeed, CAMM’s progress isn’t possible without that.

 Fr.
 Carroll believes CAMM will always be faithful to Fr.
 Skelly’s vision.
 “Fr.
 Skelly gave his life to tell others about Mary’s great gift in the Miraculous Medal,” he says.
-“He is smiling as that mission is continuing in 2020.”
+“He is smiling as that mission is continuing.”

 THE MANY FACES OF CAMM

-Pictured left to right: Colleen Buckley, Sr. Director of Events and Youth and Young Adults Programs; Florence Dellisanti, Institutional Advancement Team Member; Norman Lewis, Sr. Director of Finance.
+Pictured left to right: Colleen Buckley, VP of Beyond Sunday; Florence Dellisanti, Institutional Advancement Team Member; Norman Lewis, VP of Finance.